AequilibraE/mapmatcher/docs/source/detailed_documentation.rst

     >>> par.map_matching.minimum_match_quality: float = 0.99 # *match_quality* expected to be matched
     >>> par.map_matching.maximum_waypoints: int = 20 # Number of middle waypoints attempted by the algorithm
     >>> par.map_matching.heading_tolerance: float = 22.5  # tolerance to be used when comparing a link's direction with the link it seems to be associated with
+    >>> par.map_matching.keep_ping_classification: bool = True  # Keeps a record of the GPS points that are too far from the network to ever be matched

 Further to these parameters, the user